rackerlabs/recap/README.md

 recap is a reporting script that generates reports of various information about the server.

+## Dependencies
+* git - Installation
+* bc - arithmetic calculations
+* elinks (or another cli web browser) - apache fullstatus
+* net-tools - netstat report

 ## Installation
-1. Install git if you don't already have it.
-On Debian systems, `apt-get install git`
+1. Install the required dependencies:
+  * Debian/Ubuntu - `apt-get install git bc elinks net-tools`
+  * RHEL/CentOS - `yum install git bc elinks net-tools`
-1. Clone this repository: `git clone https://github.com/rackerlabs/recap.git`
+2. Clone this repository: `git clone https://github.com/rackerlabs/recap.git`
-1. Change into the new directory: `cd recap`
+3. Change into the new directory: `cd recap`
-1. Run the installer: `./recap-installer`
+4. Run the installer: `./recap-installer`

 The information captured will be found in log files in the `/var/log/recap/` directory.